mdomlop/sslines/README.md

 sslines
 =======

-Draw lines with python and SDL (pygame)
+Draws lines with python and SDL (pygame)